Googles and Yahoos new email marketing standards center on domain-based...

 Enable easy unsubscription

-Reliable email marketing services should have the list-unsubscribe header automatically enabled.
+Reliable email marketing services have the list-unsubscribe header automatically enabled.
 For example, MailerLite states that within their “emails, the one-click list-unsubscribe mechanism is included by default and requires no further configuration”.
 Still, you should verify that with your EMS.

 Keep spam rates low

-• Adhere to legal requirements: Ensure compliance with data protection and security regulations regulated in:
+• Adhere to legal requirements:

 • Controlling the Assault of Non-Solicited Pornography and Marketing (CAN-SPAM Act)